Expanded

 - Divide by flex sum - Each

-gets (flex / sum) of remaining - Force child size - Child must fill its allocated space (tight constraints)
+Expandedgets (flex / sum) of remaining - Force child size - Child must fill its allocated space (tight constraints)

 Expanded vs Flexible

-is identical to Flexible
+Expanded is identical to Flexible with fit: .tight:

 // These are equivalent